gopaddle-io/sail/README.md

 ## To Strace your process and create a docker image and run as container:

+Use -v or --verbose to run with verbose mode

 ```

 $ ./sail dockerize -p 14141 -i nodechecker -t 20 -d /home/bluemeric/codebase/src/gopaddle/nodechecker